Switching utilities when moving - Do I continue paying bills?

 When you've rang your energy supplier and made them aware of your last date in the property, you may have to sort a few things:

-Your moving address: They might ask for your address that you are moving to, this will be to forward on your final bill.
+They might ask for your address that you are moving to, this will be to forward on your final bill.

-Owing or being owed money: If you owe money, you might need to settle the final bill which you usually have to do within 28 days.
-If you're in credit, your supplier will be refund you.
+If you owe money, you might need to settle the final bill which you usually have to do within 28 days.
+If you're in credit, your supplier will refund you.

 Water bills

-You'll need to get in touch with your water company directly, each water company might have a slightly different procedure so it's best checking with them.
-If you have a water meter, they may require you to supply a reading which should be done on the day you move out.
+If you have a water metre, they may require you to supply a reading which should be done on the day you move out.

 Broadband bills